Quantum metrology through spectral measurements in quantum optics: Frequency-resolved Fisher Information

 Unlike the SNR, the PFI assumes coherent-state statistics, where the variance equals the mean.
 In regimes where the signal is Gaussian but not fully coherent the this quantity may misestimate the accessible information.
-Nevertheless, $ F^P_\theta\approx \text{SNR}_\theta$ when $\langle\Delta^2 \hat \xi^\dagger\hat \xi\rangle \approx \langle \hat \xi^\dagger\hat \xi\rangle$, as shown by the purple dot-dashed curves in Fig.~\ref{fig:ImpactSensorLinewidth}(a).
+Nevertheless, $ F^P_\theta\approx \text{SNR}_\theta$ when $\langle\Delta^2 \hat \xi^\dagger\hat \xi\rangle \approx \langle \hat \xi^\dagger\hat \xi\rangle$, as shown by the yellow dot-dashed curve in Fig.~\ref{fig:ImpactSensorLinewidth}(a).
 Therefore, for faithful assessment of estimation performance when only the mean value is accessible, the SNR provides a more reliable benchmark than $F^P_\theta$, as it properly accounts for the actual statistical properties of the signal.

 In the broadband limit, the measurement becomes color-blind: temporal precision is perfectly defined, but spectral information is lost.
-As a result, the CFI decreases and becomes equal to the SNR, signaling a reduction of the information contained in quantum fluctuations of the filtered field.
+As a result, the CFI decreases and becomes equal to the SNR---and to the PFI---, signaling a reduction of the information contained in quantum fluctuations of the filtered field.

 These results showcase some of the nuances involved in the process of filtering radiation for the task of parameter estimation, as well as the potential improvements one can achieve by optimizing the process.
 When operating in the optimal detection regime [see Fig.~\ref{fig:ImpactSensorLinewidth}(b)], the sensor can boost the CFI by over ten orders of magnitude.
-Nonetheless, even in regimes where the CFI, SNR, and PFI get drastically supressed---due to either extreme spectral or time resolution---, the quantum Fisher information (QFI) remains finite, revealing the existence of an optimal POVM different from the standard photon-counting measurement used here.
+Nonetheless, even in regimes where the CFI, SNR, and PFI get drastically suppressed---due to either extreme spectral or time resolution---, the quantum Fisher information (QFI) remains finite, revealing the existence of an optimal POVM different from the standard photon-counting measurement used here.
 Below, we discuss an update of the measurement scheme that can bring us closer to the limit set by the QFI.